DNA Ternary Full Adder: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper first introduces a chemically kinetic logic control circuit (CB circuit).
-It cleverly leverages differences in reaction rate constants to enable the dynamic selection and blocking of reaction pathways.
+This paper reports the first experimental realization of a DNA‑based ternary full adder.
+To achieve this, we designed a chemically kinetic logic control circuit (CB circuit) that cleverly exploits differences in reaction rate constants to enable dynamic selection and blocking of reaction pathways.
 Second, by applying the principles of chemical equilibrium, we propose a CA strategy based on a divide-and-conquer approach.
 This strategy empowers the circuit to regulate reactant concentration ratios, thereby optimizing signal transmission efficiency.
-Subsequently, these two innovations have led to the successful realization of a highly scalable ternary DNA full adder.
-This innovative ternary DNA adder significantly addresses the computational scale limitations of traditional DNA adders, achieving a scale that far surpasses existing methodologies based on DNA circuit.
-The experimental results show that the maximum computational scale achievable by the DNA adder with consecutive carries has been extended by approximately $2 \times 10^7$ times, representing a significant enhancement.
+Subsequently, these two innovations have led to the successful realization of a ternary DNA full adder.
+This innovative ternary DNA adder significantly overcomes the computational scale limitations of traditional DNA adders.
+Experimental results demonstrate that the maximum computational scale achievable by the DNA adder with consecutive carries is improved by approximately $8.61 \times 10^6$ times compared to existing DNA circuit-based four-consecutive-carry adders.
+Meanwhile, it also achieves a 3.85-fold improvement in computational scale over advanced binary adders implemented using thermodynamic methods, representing a significant enhancement.
+Moreover, our adder also performs favorably across various other evaluation metrics (e.g., scale per strand, strands per digit; see Supporting Information, Section S1 for detailed comparisons).
 While achieving infinite carry propagation remains a challenge, the experimental findings fully demonstrate the validity and efficiency of our approach.